benjonesbenjones/newi-po187/README.md

 UPDATE MAR '23:
 This repository is part of a wider project to automate data collection for CGU's MoVE Project.
 Currently, the code is poorly structured and a work-in-progress.
+Originally written as part of the Voting Rights Practicum course, adapted into larger MoVE project